ongov/ontario-design-system/COMMIT-GUIDELINES.md

 ### Commits with just a prefix

-Sometimes commits span more than a single scope but contain a number of changes within the same theme, or action, or the scope is ambiguous.
-When this happens it is recommended to break the commits down by scope, but in the case the commits impact multiple scopes the same commit message rules apply but the scope can be emitted.
+Sometimes commits can span more than a single scope but contain a number of changes within the same theme or action, or the scope is ambiguous.
+When this happens, it is recommended to break the commits down by scope.
+However, in cases where the commits impact multiple scopes, the scope can be omitted.
+All other commit message rules still apply.

 ```
 ci: update triggers for deploy/publish jobs
 ```

-G